revbayes/revbayes.github.io/developer/automated_builds/index.md

  * the Mac build fails at the `Install` step with Homebrew-related errors.

  **Resolution:** this is not a RevBayes issue, but an issue with the Mac virtual environment set up by Github.
 A list of current issues (and possible workarounds) can be found [here](https://github.com/actions/virtual-environments/issues).

+ * some tests pass on my local machine but then fail on Github Actions.
+The output looks identical at the start but then diverges after a number of generations.

+ **Resolution:** this is not a RevBayes issue, but comes from changes to the RNG in different Boost versions.
+Workarounds are to truncate the problem tests to a shorter run, or run the tests with the same Boost version as Github Actions.